DukeBWard/fetch-sre/README.md

 2. Clone this repository to your machine (ex. git clone [url of this repo])
 3. Run `go mod tidy` to installed all external libraries
 4. Run `go build .` to build the binary
+   * Or you can just run `go run . --file=sample.yaml`
-5. Run `.\fetch-sre.exe --file=sample.yaml` to run the sample yaml file provided, or a filepath to a YAML with HTML endpoints.
+5. Run `.\fetch-sre.exe --file=sample.yaml` to run the sample yaml file provided, or a filepath to a YAML file with HTML endpoints.

 # third party libraries
 * `"gopkg.in/yaml.v2"`